MattD18/IDD-Fa18-Lab4/README.md

 **a.
 Which color wires correspond to power, ground and signal?**

-red is power, brown is ground, orange is signal
+The red wire corresponds to power, brown to ground, and orange to signal.

 ### Part 2.
 Connect the Servo to your Arduino

 **a.
 Which Arduino pin should the signal line of the servo be attached to?**

-pin 9
+The signal line should be attached to pin 9.

 **b.
-What aspects of the Servo code control angle or speed?** delay changes speed
+What aspects of the Servo code control angle or speed?**

+In the following code:
 ```
 void loop() {
   for (pos = 0; pos <= 180; pos += 1) { // goes from 0 degrees to 180 degrees